jwbullard/materials-labs/Videos/README.md

 ## NOTES

-The document links to a shared Google Drive folder.
-No warranty is made that the links will be accessible or active.
+The document links to YouTube videos that were originally produced as educational materials by the Advanced Cement Based Materials (ACBM) center headquartered at Northwestern University.